5 legendary gold nuggets of the 19th century

 Year: 1869

 The second largest gold nugget was also found in Australia.
 It was discovered by prospectors John Deason and Richard Oates, 200 kilometers from Melbourne.
 One day, Dyson loosened the hard soil, and his pick suddenly hit something solid.
-He exclaimed: "I wish it could be a gold nugget!"
+He exclaimed: “I wish it was a nugget!”
 It was such a huge gold lump that it was impossible to move it.
 There were no suitable scales in the whole district to determine the value of the new-found object.

 The nugget was crushed down gradually, chipped by bits and pieces within five hours.
-The "Welcome Stranger" was melted down, resulting in 2280 ounces of pure gold.
+The “Welcome Stranger” was melted down, resulting in about 2270 ounces of pure gold — and that’s excluding around another pound’s worth of small bits and pieces Deason and Oates had given away to their kin and loved ones as keepsakes.
 Unfortunately, there’s no single photograph of the gold nugget.
-There is a memorial obelisk with the names of two lucky prospectors who earned £9,563 pounds for their discovery.

 Place of discovery: the foot of Grizzly Mountain, California, USA